Wittmaxi/Install-Cross-Compiler/README.md

 Installs the Cross compiler required in order to build CLINL (clinl.org)

 ## Usage
 Simply make the script executable and execute it.
+The script assumes that you have installed the dependencies listed here: https://wiki.osdev.org/GCC_Cross-Compiler

 ## Actions
 The script will mostly do what this tutorial reccomends: https://wiki.osdev.org/GCC_Cross-Compiler